 Queen of Air and Darkness snippets

-Here are snippets from QUEEN OF AIR AND DARKESS, the third and final installment in THE DARK ARTIFICES trilogy scheduled to be released in fall 2018, that Cassandra Clare has shared online:
+Here are snippets from QUEEN OF AIR AND DARKESS, the third and final installment in THE DARK ARTIFICES trilogy scheduled to be released on December 4, 2018, that Cassandra Clare has shared online:

 “Mark knocked, and a harried-looking Simon Lewis opened the door”